nagasudhirpulla/taming_python/blog/skills/oauth_authorize_code_flow.md

 * In this post we will learn how can we secure server-side web applications with OAuth 2.0 Authorization Code flow
 * The users can be managed and maintained in the OAuth server
 * The login screen and user account management screen are implemented by the OAuth server
-* Since the users information is stored in the OAuth server,
+* Since the users information is centrally stored in the OAuth server, multiple web applications can make users login with same credentials in a single login screen making Single-Sign-On (SSO) possible

 ### Workflow of Client Credentials flow